This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

-If you’re going to be in Japan for a week or longer, the Japan Rail Pass is a must-have.
+If you will be in Japan for a week or longer, the Japan Rail Pass is a must-have.
 The pass is available for 7, 14, or 21 days, but you must purchase it before traveling to Japan, as it is only available to overseas tourists.

 Fortunately, the process of buying a Japan Rail Pass couldn’t be easier.
 There are a few sites available for buying the pass, all with similar good ratings and prices.
 I opted to go with JRPass.com.